Xnsam/sample-datasets/genealogy-graph/README.md

-This example project is described in more detail at https://medium.com/@doctormiko/1bb639396a24#.becpcqqi1 (TO CHANGE WHEN BLOG PUBLISHED)
+This example project is described in more detail at https://medium.com/@doctormiko/1bb639396a24#.becpcqqi1

 ## ontology.gql